GabrielGhe/JavaToRemember/README.md

 	</tr>
 	<tr>
 		<td>%15f</td>
-		<td>will pint the number as it is.
+		<td>will print the number as it is.
 If the number has less than 15 digits, the output will be padded on the left.</td>
 	</tr>
 	<tr>
 		<td>%.8f</td>